Robert Chrisman: The Black Scholar

-In November 1969, Robert Chrisman co-founded The Black Scholar (TBS) with Nathan Hare and Allan Ross, a white printer and activist.
-The launching of TBS followed in the wake of the 1968 historic strike at San Francisco State University, which involved thousands of students and faculty, including Chrisman and Hare, in a prolonged and sometimes violent struggle with the administration and the state.
+In November 1969, Chrisman co-founded The Black Scholar (TBS) with Nathan Hare and Allan Ross, a white printer and activist.
+The launching of TBS came in the wake of the 1968 historic strike at San Francisco State University, which involved thousands of students and faculty, including Chrisman and Hare, in a prolonged and sometimes violent struggle with the administration and the state.
 The strike, one of the longest of its kind in the US, lasted for five months and grew out of frustrations of black students and instructors who wanted the university to establish an independent Black Studies department.

 These demands were eventually won but Chrisman paid a high price for the victory; he and Nathan Hare were fired from their teaching positions.
 Chrisman was reinstated but not in a tenure-track position.
 Disappointed with the way in which black struggles were being represented by the mainstream media, Chrisman, Hare, and Ross concluded an independent journal was needed.
 They determined to create an interdisciplinary journal to unite black street activists and academic intellectuals in common advocacy for the needs of the black community.

 Although TBS was inspired by the Black Power and black student movements of the decade, it did not identify with a particular party.
 Chrisman has said that he and Hare felt that "...blacks were a pre-party state, for the various ideologies and groups that comprised the black movement had not forged a consensus or unity."
 Chrisman stated: "From the start, we believed every contributor should have her own style.
 We felt the black studies and new black power movement was yet to build its own language, its own terminology, its own style.
 So, we said, 'let a thousand flowers bloom.
-Let's have a lot of different styles.'"
+Let's have a lot of different styles.